 The Binghamton Center for Writers

-The Binghamton Center for Writers is a State University of New York Center for Excellence associated with our Creative Writing Program.
-While academic courses are handled through the English Department, the Center for Writers cultivates an active community of writers through extracurricular offerings such as the Readers' Series, The Writing Life: Conversations with Editors Series, the Binghamton Poetry Project, Harpur Palate, student awards for creative writers, the Binghamton Book Awards, the Literati Writers Series, Writing by Degrees Creative Writing Conference and other opportunities.
+The Binghamton Center for Writers is a State University of New York Organized Research Center associated with our Creative Writing Program.
+While academic courses are handled through the English Department, the Center for Writers cultivates an active community of writers through extracurricular offerings such as the Distinguished Writers series, Binghamton Poetry Project, Harpur Palate, Common Ground student reading series, Pedagogy Talks, Creative Writing Mentorship Program, Social Networks, faculty and alumni readings, student awards for creative writers, and other opportunities.

 Contact and Location